ikrima/gamedevguide/content/blog/ecs-flecs-ue4.md

 - Initially using it for ECS for gameplay to simplify netcode
   - [Overwatch GDC talk](https://www.youtube.com/watch?v=W3aieHjyNvw) flipped my opinion of ECS a couple years back
-  - rolled my own "quick & dirty" but quickly became a support issue/time sink
+  - rolled my own "quick &amp; dirty" but quickly became a support issue/time sink
 - Since I'm slowly transitioning into *GrumpyOldProgrammer™* stage that complains about how broken everything is, I was reluctant to use a 3rd party lib
   - Don't want to subsume tech debt of the lib
   - Always thinking about the "debugging release stopping bug at 4 am, hours before go-live" scenario.
 Horrible position to be in but order of magnitude worse when it's in some third party lib